popwalker/tourcms-golang/README.md

 }
 ```

-> for more usage, please see [examples](https://github.com/popwalker/tourcms-golang/example/example.go)
+> for more usage, please see [examples](https://github.com/popwalker/tourcms-golang/blob/master/example/example.go)

-# List of Methods included in this package
+# List of methods included in this package

 - APIRateLimit
 - ListChannels